 Upon taking their Oath of Fealty, the Knight gains several other advantages.
 All Imperial Knights and House Guard gain Noble Bearing to mark their elevated status in society, while Holy Knights gain Holy Orders.
 The other advantages are held by all Knights.

-Once sworn, the new Knight gains Nobility status if they did not already have it, and becomes the Leader of their own first tier Military Organization with a Formal Tie to their Sovereign’s Organization – their own fledgling Noble House.
+Once sworn, the new Knight gains Nobility status if they did not already have it and a Duty to their Order that is both responsibility and privilege.

 Members of the Templar Order and the Sacred Order of the White Lion do not gain Noble Bearing.
 Instead, they are given honorary Holy Ordination status, similar to a priest.
 In issues of ecclesiastical trials and official Censure, they are considered by the Church to be above reproach in most cases, and incontrovertible proof must be offered to convict them of sinful deeds.
 Further, they may call and officiate Censure in ecclesiastical trial as if they were a priest.
 Members of the Holy Orders may also perform rites from the Testimonium as if they were a Rank 1 Priest, though they must still purchase those rituals and have no access to the gospels of the Covenants unless they join those Covenants separately

 Whenever the Knight is given credit for a major accomplishment, they may publicly dedicate their victory to their Sovereign in order to increase the glory of their Order and increase their trust and confidence in them.